Greenworld: Development

 The fictional planet and biosphere featured in Greenworld was originally created as a design exercise by Dixon for his local science fiction group, basing it on the same biochemical processes behind the evolution of life on Earth.
 Before Dixon put the whole concept together as a cohesive book, parts of the project appeared in different media in which Dixon featured.
 In this capacity, Greenworld first appeared in the Channel 4 programme E.T, Please call Earth (part of the series Equinox) in 1992, followed by appearances in BBC's It'll Never Work?, The Radio Times and in BBC Focus in 1993 and it was one of many hypothetical alien worlds by different scientists featured on the BBC2/Discovery Channel programme Natural History of an Alien in 1997.

 Following the success of his previous speculative evolution books After Man (1981) and The New Dinosaurs (1988), Dixon worked on a new project dubbed Man After Man which was to involve mankind avoiding catastrophes such as overpopulation and mass starvation by inventing time travel and moving 50 million years in the future to re-establish civilization.
 As such Man After Man would have been set in the same world as After Man and would have focused on the man-made catastrophes destroying the ecosystems Dixon had established in the previous book.
 The final version of Man After Man, published as a book in 1990, was instead focused on future climate change through the eyes of future human descendants genetically engineered to adapt to it and was a project Dixon was reluctant to be involved in.
-Dixon's original concept for Man After Man, the destruction of an established ecosystems by mankind, was instead eventually used for Greenworld, with Dixon applying it to the fictional alien world which he had created.
+Dixon's original concept for Man After Man, the destruction of an established ecosystem by mankind, was instead eventually used for Greenworld, with Dixon applying it to the fictional alien world which he had created.

 The majority of the illustrations in Greenworld were done by Dixon himself, though some images were also produced by other artists such as Julius T. Csotonyi and Margaret Walty.
 Although Greenworld has so far only been published in Japan, Dixon has expressed interest in getting an English-language version published.
 In the spring of 2021, the fictional biosphere of Greenworld was highlighted among other science fiction works at the exhibition "Interspecies Futures" at the Center for Book Arts in New York.